-For a complete listing of scholarships and bursaries please refer to the STU website: Scholarships and Bursaries - St Thomas University (stu.ca)
+For a complete listing of scholarships and bursaries please refer to the STU website: Scholarships and Bursaries - St Thomas University

 Unless otherwise indicated, the deadline for scholarship and award applications is September 1st.
-The Scholarship Application Form is available at the Office of the Registrar, or can be downloaded by clicking here.
+The Scholarship Application Form is available at the Office of the Registrar, or can be downloaded at the above website.
 Note that some scholarships require additional application materials.

 Unless otherwise indicated, the deadline for bursary applications is October 31st.
-The Bursary Application Form is available at the Office of the Registrar, or can be downloaded by clicking here.
+The Bursary Application Form is available at the Office of the Registrar, or can be downloaded at the above website.
 Note that some bursaries require additional application materials.